margolisj/go-supreme/readme.md

   * New category couldn't get item on mobile - keyword is "new" not "New" - 10/12
   * Add check to make sure new is only with mobile - 10/12
   * Add increased checkout retry logic - 10/14
+* Test if I can add cookie and skip ATC - 10/13
 * Fix mobile for restocks - 10/14
 * Add status code to all not okay logs - 10/14
+* Optimizations - 10/14
+  * use EqualFold for direct comparisons
+  * Use pointers more freely in API

 ## Objectives
 ### 9/20/18